aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Startup-Template-Angular.md

 ### Source Code

-This template is developed as an open source project and is available for free at Github:
+This template is developed as an open source project and is available for free on GitHub:
 <https://github.com/aspnetboilerplate/module-zero-core-template>